 I needed to assist in sorting through the emotions of the two strongest willed humans within our home.
 My husband and I needed a time out too.
 We needed to figure out what our stand should be.
 So I sent our daughter to her room, got my husband a cup of coffee, and we sat down to talk.

 This was one of many discussions we had as parents where we had to sort through what really mattered to us, which often ran counter to what the culture was inserting into our children’s lives.
-We learned that we had to work together in order to find solutions that worked.
+We learned that we had to figure out how to be on the same page in order to find solutions that worked.

 I completely agreed with my husband that evil in many forms is celebrated on this holiday.
 But that was not our daughter’s viewpoint.
 She wanted to be a princess.
 Actually—she wanted to be a princess every day—this was just one day she could make sure the world knew she was!